 - As for bureaucracy, it’s throughout the society, not just the government.
 It’s in the way banks are run, corporations are run, even in the way things are done on the plant floor.
 It’s a vestige of the Soviet system.
 If you think deeper about the philosophy of many of the rules and regulations and the way the system works here, you see that it’s got its own sense and its own logic.
 It’s clear why foreigners dislike the Russian bureaucracy: this methodology is foreign to them.
-Coming from North America and Europe you expect things to work a certain way, and when they don’t work that way you say “why not.”
-They work in fact, but they work differently.
+Coming from North America and Europe you expect things to work a certain way and when they don’t work that way you say “why not.”
+They do in fact work here, but they work differently.
 There is a large and inefficient bureaucracy, but it’s going to take time to make it more adequate and effective.

 Is Russia the market of the future?